TeamLumi/luminescent-team/rom-hacking/scripting/place-data.md

 ### TalkLabel

-This is the function name that will be called when you interact with the object and is how you get scripts called upon interaction.
+This is the function name that will be called when you interact with the object and is how you get scripts called upon interaction with an NPC.

 ### ContactLabel